OPT4SMART/crazychoir/installation.md

 You could also install disropt by directly running ``pip install disropt``.
 However, this would automatically install additional packages (such as mpi4py) that are not required by **CrazyChoir**.

+### Setting up the Webots environment
+**CrazyChoir** has been tested on Webots R2022a.
+It is possible to download it at [this link](https://github.com/cyberbotics/webots/releases/tag/R2022a).